m0nokey/vps-inspector/README.md

 # VPS System Overview Script

-A single-script system and file audit tool for Linux servers (mainly Debian/Ubuntu).
+A single-script system and file audit tool for Linux servers (mainly Debian; Arch Linux support coming soon).
 Quickly check system status, search files, or audit packages — all with one command.

 - **No dependencies:** Uses only standard tools available in a minimal Linux installation (`bash`, `find`, `awk`, `sed`, `coreutils`, `ip`, `ss`, etc.).